 - power consumption about 700mA with 5V,

-On the computer is running Raspbian system what mean Debian version optimized to RPi platform.
-Software of robot was written in C and C++.
+On the computer is running Raspbian system based on Debian version but optimized to RPi platform.
+The software of the robot was written in C and C++.
 Moreover, for computer configuration was used bash scripts.

 Communication between modules

-All robot modules communicates with I2C interface.
+All robot modules communicate with I2C interface.
 The Raspberry Pi is the master device and others are slaves.

 Communication with user work station

-Communication with user station was realized with wireless network card TP-Link WN725N because for this card are available drivers .
-As a user computer it was used notebook with a Windows 7 system.
+Communication with user station was realized with wireless network card TP-Link WN725N because for this card are available drivers.
+As a user computer, it was used notebook with a Windows 7 system.
 It was created hot-spot on the computer with tool netsh .
-The initialization of connection process needs a two steps.
-The first one is set the parameters of connection with following commands:
+The initialization of the connection process needs two steps.
+The first one is to set the parameters of connection with the following commands:

 netsh wlan set hostednetwork mode=allow "ssid=robot" "key=hasło" keyUsage=persistent